 Circuit coordination studies evaluate system protection devices to see how they would behave when exposed to overcurrent or machine failures.
 When technicians conduct this test, they look for indicators of problems with fuses, circuit breakers or other devices.

 After analyzing the test results, the technician will provide you with a report.
 You can use these results to implement new strategies to protect your workers and facility more effectively.
 Coordinating your circuit system also minimizes the impact of equipment failure within your operation.
-Coordination prevents delays, downtime and more significant hazards, like fires or other damages.
+Electrical coordination services prevent delays, downtime and more significant hazards, like fires or other damages.

 Arc Flash Coordination Study